goh-joshua/tp/docs/DeveloperGuide.md

 **MSS**

 1. Agent requests to delete athlete
-2. If exactly one match is found, playbook.io deletes the athlete
+2.  playbook.io deletes the athlete

     Use case ends.